bimfolder/Revit-Toolkit/README.md

 ---

 ## ✨ Features
-✅ Enable or disable PyRevit plugins with one click
 ✅ Drag & drop to organize plugins in the Revit ribbon
 ✅ Reset toolbar settings to default
 ✅ Check for updates and clean up cache